Adore2113/MarsHSim/docs/notes/thermal.md

     ♡ splitting Hive-8 batteries and utility into their own loops is another subsystem to be considered in the future

 #### Why radiators plus heaters, not only CHX?
-    ♡ CHX follows the humidity
+    ♡ CHX follows the humidity demand

     ♡ you can need cooling when the air is already dry and you can need heat when CHX is running

+    ♡ radiators and heaters let temperature control operate independently from humidity control

 #### Why keep greenhouse CHX out of the utility room?
-    ♡ condensation from the plants is in Hive-8 and habitat CHX is in the atmosphere room, I am keeping them seperate
+    ♡ most greenhouse condensation comes directly from plant transpiration inside Hive-8

+    ♡ the systems handle their physical locations and functions

     ♡ both still add their leftover heat into the same V1 cabin

+#### Why use staged primary and backup units?

+    ♡ primary units handle normal temperature control

+    ♡ backup units give extra capacity during larger heating or cooling needs

+    ♡ they allow power use and thermal output to increase gradually

 ### ----------------------------------------